Off the shelf and tailored courses and programmes

 Course Content

-• Defining and classifying psychosis
+• Defining psychosis

 • Voices, visions and unusual beliefs explained